tmcnugget/Venix/README.md

 - Click the download icon

 Flash the OS:
 Open Raspberry Pi Imager.
-Choose the *Operating System* tab and select *Use custom*
+Choose the *Operating System* tab and select *Use custom*.
+When prompted, choose [Venos](venos.img) and flash it to the SD card that you have connected to your computer.

+Read the OS:
+When it has finished writing to the SD card, eject it and connect it to Venix.